epanov1602/CommandRevSwerve/Command_Shoot.md

 ```

-- **to run this command on "right bumper" button, this needs to be added to `robotcontainer.py` inside `configureButtonBindings` function**
+- **to run this command on "left bumper" button, this needs to be added to `robotcontainer.py` inside `configureButtonBindings` function**
 ```python
     def configureButtonBindings(self) -> None:
         # ...